duramaanu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script that removes all letters c & C from input Script that reverse its input
-Script that display all users & their home directories, sorted by users Script that display all users & their home directories, sorted by users
+Script that display all users & their home directories, sorted by users Script that finds all empty files & dir in the current dir & subdir